17anguyen/README-generator/${answers.title}.md

 ## Description
-    The purpose of this file is to test my code functionality
+    This is written to test the functionality of my app

 ## Installation
 to install please log in terminal "npm i inquirer@8.2.4
 ## Usage
 This program is a test file for my readme file generator
 ## Questions
 You can find my contact information on my GitHub or email me at example@example.com if you have any questions! https://github.com/17anguyen